 “[The tour guides] also give suggestions for suitable gift purchases,” she says.

 Saeed Akhtar, the chairman of the Nippon Asia Halal Association, based in the city of Chiba near Tokyo, says the growth of the halal sector in Japan makes it much easier and more attractive for Muslims to visit.
-In Japan, the most difficult obstacle for Muslims is not practising religion, it is the food, Mr Akhtar says.
+In Japan, the most difficult obstacle for Muslims is not practicing religion, it is the food, Mr. Akhtar says.
 “Prayer is not a problem, we can pray anywhere,” he says.

 Before, Muslims coming to Japan as tourists needed to bring their own food because, as most could not read Japanese, they could not understand what was written on ingredient labels, he says.
 If food suitable to Muslims is not available, Muslim customers will not come here, he says.
 “Now that the halal barrier is broken, the other parts of Japan will be attractive” to Muslim tourists, Mr Akhtar says.